Meeting The Children's Needs

 There is no set date when these checks need to be completed, other than that it must be before a child has their third birthday.
 At TOG, we feel they are best completed after a child has been attending for at least a term so that we can be sure we know the children well.

-Key Persons write the reports and then arrange a time to share them with parents and will add in additional information that parents want to give.
+Your Key Person will write the reports and then arrange a time to share this with each parent and will add in additional information that parents want to give.

-We use a Somerset Total Communication approach at TOG, including photo/symbols, signing, Big Mac, PECs(picture exchange), switches and objects.
+We use a Somerset Total Communication approach at TOG, including photo/symbols, signing, Big Mac, PECs(picture exchange), big mac switches and objects.

 If your child has medical needs then please be assured that we will take the greatest care in looking after your child and in ensuring that his/her medical needs are met.
 We have a lot of experience in looking after children with very complex medical needs as well as epilepsy, asthma and food allergies.
 We have also experienced Gastrostomy, Ileostomy, Tracheostomy and Catherisation.

 Once we know that a child has complex medical needs, we work closely with Parents and the Community Nursing Team to make sure that any necessary staff training is provided.
 We also draw up a Medical Care Plan with parents and professionals involved with the child, which everyone at TOG will then implement and follow.
 The care plan needs to be signed by a medical professional.
 We are happy to alert parents prior to sessions if there are any reported illnesses or infections, please speak to your Key Person if you would like to know more information in advance.